 Measure Your Trailer Door Length

 Now that you know the biggest angle of approach that your car can handle, it’s time to measure the length of your trailer’s door length and height off the ground.
 This will contribute to identifying the trailer ramp length that will work best for your angle of approach and your trailer.
 Race Ramps has a convenient trailer ramp calculator that will help you visualize your options and provide you with some information about your measurements.
-Trailer ramp lengths can vary anywhere from 45 inches to 130 inches, however it is ultimately your trailer door measurements and angle of approach that will determine the trailer ramp you need for your vehicle.
+Trailer ramp lengths can vary anywhere from 45" to 130", however it is ultimately your trailer door measurements and angle of approach that will determine the trailer ramp you need for your vehicle.

 Measure the thickness of your trailer door